jazzorpheus/jof-scheduler/zNOTES.md

   - Fast refresh only works when a file only exports components.
 Move your React context(s) to a separate file.
   - Fast refresh only works when a file only exports components.
 Use a new file to share constants or functions between components.

+- Similar to jofhub, have navbar links blue, but instead have white underline when hovered, and turn white when active/focused?

+- Turn white padding/margin between daycardhead and timeslotsgrid jof-blue-light.

+- Modal dark styling, jof-blue-dark background, jof-blue-med roster background, white text (light blue on event name under datetime), gradient on select slot button with white border as on create event form.
+Need a dark-themed cancel slot button.

+- Make selected slots more obvious, like permanent green "aura" / border.
+(Try a "lightsaber effect".)

 - Go through entire app with fine-toothed comb, choosing most slick colour scheme and visual design for dark theme

 - Refactor \_\_root.jsx focusing on separation of concerns